anantakrroy/30DaysOfUdacity/index.md

    - `db.Model.Query` provides the **Query** object that allows to `SELECT` from the DB to query and return data from the DB.
 Query allows *method chaining* and hence we can call multiple methods on the Query object getting more query object until it returns a *non query* object in the final function to fetch data. eg. filter(), filter_by(),count(),all().

-### Day 8 : Building a CRUD app using Flask, SQLAlchemy and Jinja template library
+### Day 8 : Building a CRUD app using Flask, SQLAlchemy and Jinja template library and MVC architecture

    - CRUD stands for Create, Read, Update and Delete.
 These are equivalent to following operations on a DB and SQLAlchemy ORM respectively
       - *Create* ----> INSERT -----> db.session.add('objectname')